davebenson/doom4-walkthrough/README.md

 Go to the marker indicated by the game, and interact with the screen to "Lower Security Field".

-First, there's the Rune Trial.
+First, there's the Rune Trial (SECRET 8.8).
 Look out onto the big chasm and turn 90 degrees left to find an airlock.
 Use it to access Rune Trial "Blood Fueled" (I personally don't use this one).
 There also a suit of armor.

-Second, there's the Classic Doom Level.
+Second, there's the Classic Doom Level, SECRET 8.10.
 This jump to the lever is pretty tricky.
 Jump across to the immediate platform, and turn left and drop onto the platform below the Gas can.
 Turn around and look to the left to see a green light-bar, indicating a platform you can jump to.
 Keep going around this rock and jumping up:  the top has a suit of armor on it.
 From this top, look directly opposite from the entrance area.
 You should see some pipes and a lever at your exact elevation:  you need to jump there.
 The trick is that there is an invisible ledge about 12' (4 meters) below the level.
 If you land on that it is confusing:  but if you have the In-Flight Mobility Rune you should easily be able to jump from this awkward position to the Lever.

 Third, from the Lever, face the piping and jump onto the pipe.
-Duck and turn into the cave, and search around into you find SECRET 8.6???
-"Supershotgun Model / Phobosguy"
+Duck and turn into the cave, and search around into you find SECRET 8.6, "Supershotgun Model / Phobosguy"

 From there, look out for Lost Souls, and jump around until you get where they suit of armor was (on top of the rock).
-From there, jump back toward the entrance, and keep going that direction to find the Classic Doom Level (SECRET 8.???).
+From there, jump back toward the entrance, and keep going that direction to find the Classic Doom Level (SECRET 8.10)

 Fourth, go, yet again, to the high point where the suit of armor was.
 Look for a lower pinnacle and jump there.
-From there, it is about a 45-degree right-turn to the Mega Health Powerup, Secret 8.5???
+From there, it is about a 45-degree right-turn to the Mega Health Powerup, SECRET 8.5.
 Once you get this powerup, a Cacodaemon will rise to attack you.

 Fifth, from where the Cacodaemon appeared, look for a bay opening.
 It contains an ARGENT CELL 8.1, SECRET 8.4.